The Last Picture Show: Plot

 In 1951, Sonny Crawford and Duane Jackson are high school seniors and best friends in the small oil town of Anarene, Texas.
-Duane is dating Jacy Farrow, the prettiest girl in town, with the richest parents.
-Sonny breaks up with his girlfriend due to his secret crush on Jacy.
+Duane is dating Jacy Farrow, the most popular girl in town with the richest parents who disapprove of Duane's roughneck lifestyle.
+Sonny breaks up with his girlfriend Charlene due to his secret crush on Jacy.

 At a Christmas dance, Jacy is invited by Lester Marlow to a skinny-dipping pool party at Bobby Sheen's, a wealthy young man and seemingly better prospect than Duane.
-At the dance, Sonny kisses Ruth Popper, the depressed middle-aged wife of his high school coach.
+At the dance, Sonny kisses Ruth Popper, the depressed middle-aged wife of his high school coach, and later sleeps with her.

 Duane, Sonny and others take their young, mentally disabled friend, Billy, to a prostitute to lose his virginity.
 Returning him home, local businessman Sam "The Lion" is angered by their treatment of Billy, who habitually sweeps Anarene's main street.
 He forbids the group from entering any of his businesses, the only entertainment in town: the pool hall, movie theater, and café.
 Later, when Sam catches Sonny visiting Billy and Genevieve the waitress at the café, Sonny apologizes and Sam lifts the ban on him.

-Bobby makes an advance on Jacy, but refuses to have sex with her because she is a virgin.
+Bobby makes an advance on Jacy but refuses to have sex with her because she is a virgin.
 On New Year's Eve weekend, Duane and Sonny impulsively drive to Mexico.
 Before leaving, the nostalgic Sam gives them some extra money to enjoy themselves.
 When the boys return hungover and tired on Monday morning, they learn that Sam died suddenly of a stroke the day before.
 Sam leaves Sonny the pool hall in his will.

 Jacy invites Duane to a motel room for sex, as she wants to be accepted into Bobby's libertine circle.
 He is unable to get an erection, so she scolds him.
 Later, they try again and Duane performs briefly, just enough for Jacy to lose her virginity.
 She breaks up with him by phone, hoping to become involved with Bobby.

 However, Jacy learns that Bobby has already married another girl.
-Out of boredom and feeling rejected, she has sex with Abilene, her father Gene's roughneck foreman and her mother's lover.
-When he drops Jacy off he is brutally cold.
+Out of boredom and feeling rejected, she has sex with Abilene, her father Gene's Drilling crew foreman and her mother's adulterer.
+When he drops Jacy off, he is brutally cold.
 Upon entering the house, Jacy's mother Lois catches her and Jacy begins to cry.
-They discuss the double bind they are trapped in—reduced to objects of sexuality, but punished if they express or enjoy their sexuality.
+They discuss.